Brothers reunite after 80 years apart

 The Challenge

-The challenge was to share the discovery in a way that respected its emotional gravity, positioned it within historical context, and avoided sensationalism — while ensuring the brand was recognised as the catalyst behind the reunion.
+The challenge was to tell the story with care.
+It needed to respect the emotional weight, provide historical context, and avoid sensationalism — while clearly positioning MyHeritage as the catalyst behind the reunion.

 Strategic Approach

-Timing was central to the strategy.
-The media rollout was aligned with the brothers’ first in-person meeting in Montreal, creating a genuine, live news moment that allowed for authentic storytelling rather than retrospective coverage.
+Timing was critical.
+The media rollout aligned with the brothers’ first in-person meeting in Montreal — creating a genuine, live news moment rather than retrospective coverage.

 Campaign Execution

-A comprehensive media kit was developed, combining archival WWII documentation with broadcast-ready footage of the reunion, allowing national networks to lead with the story seamlessly across platforms.
+A comprehensive media kit was developed, combining archival WWII documentation with broadcast-ready reunion footage — allowing national outlets to cover the story seamlessly across platforms.

 Impact & Coverage